Biology 305.L01 (Monday), L02 & L03 (Tuesday) and L04 (Wednesday)

 at the College of Charleston

 2. The Lab Manual is available from the College bookstore.
-The nine investigations it contains are listed on your lab schedules.
+The nine investigations it contains are listed on your lab schedule (links below).
 Please read the introduction and be familiar with each investigation before class.
 You will also find it helpful to review the relevant sections of your textbook.

 You are expected to do your share of the work.
 Many of the labs

 (especially the fruit fly ones) can get tedious, and it's unfair to